zinho02/lorawan-pq/README.md

 # CSV

-Each csv file corresponds to the measured data used in the paper.
+Each csv file in the [CSV folder](/csv) corresponds to the measured data used in the paper.

 ## [CSIDH](csv/csidh.csv)
 CSIDH time (ms) and energy (J) consumption.